JexVexHex/kanban_reminder/README.md

 - **Drag & Drop**: Seamlessly move cards between columns and reorder columns with smooth animations
 - **Card Management**: Create, edit, and delete task cards with titles and descriptions
 - **Column Management**: Add and remove columns to organize your workflow
+- **Reminder System**: Set reminders on cards with browser notifications when due
 - **Local Storage Persistence**: All changes are automatically saved to your browser's local storage
 - **Modern Glassmorphism UI**: Beautiful frosted glass effects with backdrop blur
 - **Responsive Design**: Works perfectly on desktop, tablet, and mobile devices